xyzcoder/xyzcoder.github.io/_posts/2019-03-17-firebase-real-time-database.md

 Hi,
 In this post I'll explain how I am making use of firebase real time database / firebase database for storing my subscribers list of my blog.

+I am hosting my blog as static html pages in github pages and I dont have a feasibility to interact with traditional databases.

 Firebase is a realtime database and also provides many more functionalities like Hosting, Functions(Serverless Architecture) where data is stored in the form of a json document.
 So my plan is to make use firebase database and firebase functions.

 # Registering With Firebase: